 - 1.1.
 Background.
-The Federal Election Commission (FEC) adopted the first formal set of voluntary Federal standards for computer-based voting systems in January 1990.
-At that time, no national program or organization existed to test and certify such systems to the standards.
-The National Association of State Election Directors (NASED) stepped up to fill this void in 1994.
-NASED is an independent, nongovernmental organization of State election officials.
-The organization formed the nation's first national program to test and qualify voting systems to the new Federal standards.
-This program utilized independent laboratories to test voting system to voluntary Federal standards.
-To facilitate this process NASED accredited these test laboratories, which it referred to as Independent Test Authorities (ITA).
 In late 2002, Congress passed the Help America Vote Act of 2002 (HAVA).
 HAVA created the U.S. Election Assistance Commission (EAC) and assigned to the EAC the responsibility for both setting voting system standards and providing for the voluntary testing and certification of voting systems.
-This mandate represented the first time the Federal government provided for the voluntary testing, certification, and decertification of voting systems nationwide.
-In response to this HAVA requirement, the EAC has developed the voting system standards in the form of the Voluntary Voting System Guidelines (VVSG), a voting system certification program in the form of the Voting System Testing and Certification Program Manual and this document, the Voting System Test Laboratory Manual. - 1.2.
+This mandate represented the first time that the Federal government provided for the voluntary testing, certification, and decertification of voting systems nationwide.
+In response to this HAVA requirement, the EAC has developed the voting system standards in the form of the Voluntary Voting System Guidelines (VVSG), a voting system certification program in the form of the Voting System Testing and Certification Program Manual and this document, the Voting System Test Laboratory Program Manual. - 1.2.
 Authority.
 HAVA Section 231(b) (42 U.S.C. §15371(b)) requires that the EAC provide for the accreditation and revocation of accreditation of independent, non-federal laboratories qualified to test voting systems to Federal standards.
 Generally, the EAC considers for accreditation those laboratories evaluated and recommend by the National Institute of Standards and Technology (NIST) pursuant to HAVA Section 231(b)(1).
 However, consistent with HAVA Section 231(b)(2)(B), the Commission may also vote to accredit laboratories outside of those recommended by NIST upon publication of an explanation of the reason for any such accreditation. - 1.3.
 Role of the National Institute of Standards and Technology.
 Section 231(b) (1) of HAVA requires that the National Institute of Standards and Technology "conduct an evaluation of independent, non-federal laboratories and shall submit to the Commission a list of those laboratories...to be accredited...."
 Additionally, HAVA Section 231(c) requires NIST to monitor and review the performance of EAC accredited laboratories.
 NIST has chosen its National Voluntary Laboratory Accreditation Program (NVLAP) to carry out these duties.

 NVLAP conducts a review of applicant laboratories in order to provide a measure of confidence that such laboratories are capable of performing testing of voting systems to Federal standards.
 Additionally, the NVLAP program monitors laboratories by requiring regular assessments.
 Laboratories are reviewed one year after their initial accreditation and biennially thereafter.
-The EAC has made NVLAP accreditation a requirement of its Laboratory Accreditation Program.
-However, a

-NVLAP accreditation is not an EAC accreditation.
-EAC is the sole Federal authority for the accreditation and revocation of accreditation of Voting System Test Laboratories (VSTL).
+The EAC has made NVLAP accreditation a requirement of its Voting System Test Laboratory Accreditation(VSTL) Program.
+However, a NVLAP accreditation is not an EAC accreditation.
+The EAC is the sole Federal authority for the accreditation and revocation of accreditation of Voting System Test Laboratories (VSTL).